TinfoilHatz/RastaHatLinux/README.md

 ---

-What is RastaCapLinux even about?
+What is RastaCapLinux even about?<br>
 RastaCapLinux is a privacy and security focused operating system designed around the assumption that every layer of the modern computing stack is hostie.

 - Applications are not **trusted**.